-It will help you find the focal point looking for items with more visual weights than others.
+It will help you find the focal point by looking for items with more visual weight than others.
 Some sub-topics will examine overlap, related or similar, but you may still use them to identify the focal point.

 Look for Objects closer to you in the Paintings

 Artwork is a set of objects with the appropriate background to tell a story.
 But closer objects appear more prominent than those away from us, which is one of the painting tips an artist uses to create the artwork’s focal point.

 Equally distant objects will look more or less the same size, even if they are different sizes, if you see them from far away.
 The things closer to the front of the painting will have more visual weight than those further back.

 You should not concentrate on all parts of the painting equally; instead, you should pay attention to the things closer to you.

 So this will help you find the focal point also.

 When looking at composition, you can immediately identify the isolated objects.
 The artist would have placed it that way to draw your focus.

 The artist tells you that this particular object, shape, or color is worth looking at carefully.

 To create isolation, artists use Blur around them, Frame or Separate them from the rest.